Microsoft/azure-docs.hu-hu/articles/automation/automation-deploy-template-runbook.md

 ## <a name="start-the-runbook"></a>A runbook indítása

-Most kezdjük a runbook a [Start-AzAutomationRunbook](/powershell/module/Az.Automation/Start-AzAutomationRunbook) parancsmag meghívásával.
-További információ a runbook elindításáról a Azure Portalban: [Runbook elindítása Azure Automationban](./start-runbooks.md).
+Most elindítjuk a runbookot a [Start-AzAutomationRunbook](/powershell/module/Az.Automation/Start-AzAutomationRunbook) parancsmag hívásával.
+További információ a runbookok futtatásáról a Azure Portal: [Starting a runbook in Azure Automation.](./start-runbooks.md)

 Futtassa a következő parancsokat a PowerShell-konzolon: